oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 For other related options available to the `native-image` tool, see the output from the command `native-image --expert-options-all`.

-## Runtime vs Build-Time Initialization

-When you build a native executable, you can decide which elements of your application are run at build time, and which elements are run at executable run time.

-By default, all class-initialization code (static initializers and static field initialization) of the application is run at executable run time.
-Sometimes it is beneficial to run class initialization code when the executable is built.
-For example, for faster startup if some static fields are initialized to values that are runtime-independent.
-This is controlled with the following `native-image` options:

-* `--initialize-at-build-time=<comma-separated list of packages and classes>`
-* `--initialize-at-run-time=<comma-separated list of packages and classes>`

-In addition to that, arbitrary computations are allowed at build time that can be put into `ImageSingletons` that are accessible at run time.
-For more information, see [Native Image configuration examples](https://github.com/graalvm/graalvm-demos/tree/master/native-image-configure-examples).

 ## Specifying Types Required to Be Defined at Build Time

 A well-structured library or application should handle linking of Java types (ensuring all reachable Java types are fully defined at build time) when building a native executable by itself.